Gilead-BioStats/gsm/README.md

 # Quality Control

-Since {gsm} is designed for use in a [GCP](https://en.wikipedia.org/wiki/Good_clinical_practice) framework, we have conducted extensive quality control as part of our development process.
+Since the `gsm` pipeline is designed for use in a [GCP](https://en.wikipedia.org/wiki/Good_clinical_practice) framework, we have conducted extensive quality control as part of our development process.
 In particular, we do the following:

-- **Qualification Workflow** - All assessments have been Qualified as described in the Qualification Workflow Vignette.
+- **Qualification Workflow** - All assessments have been Qualified as described in the Qualification Workflow Vignette in the `{gsm.qc}` package.
 A Qualification Report Vignette is generated and attached to each release.
 - **Unit Tests** - Unit tests are written for all core functions.
 - **Workflow Tests** - Additional unit tests confirm that core workflows behave as expected.
 - **Contributor Guidelines** - Detailed contributor guidelines including step-by-step processes for code development and releases are provided as a vignette.